Last updated 5 March 2014

 X230 (12.5” Core i-series G3) - Check the lenovo US Outlet

-X series with an ‘s’ at the end (eg. X200s) means they’re slimmer than the normal X series and use Low Voltage CPUs compared to Full Voltage.
+X series with an ‘s’ suffix (eg. X200s) means they’re slimmer than the normal X series and use Low Voltage CPUs compared to Full Voltage.
 This means they’re even more portable and last longer on battery at the expense of CPU power.

-X series models with an ‘i’ at the end (eg. X220i) are basically the same as the Regular X series but with lower specs.
+X series models with an ‘i’ suffix (eg. X220i) are basically the same as the Regular X series but with lower specs.

 X series Tablet (Small sized convertible PC)